AY2324S2-CS2103T-W09-4/tp/docs/DeveloperGuide.md

 1. User requests to <u>list all clients</u> (UC03).
 2. User requests to view a specific client in the list.
-3. InsureBook shows only the specified client's PersonCard in the Clients section of UI.
+3. InsureBook shows the client's details and each of their policy's full details.

    Use case ends.